 Hike with a friend or tell someone where you are going

-With the ease of getting to dozens of hiking trails, it’s easy to forget to let people know if you are hiking alone.
+Some days you want to be alone with your thoughts on the trails.
+Nothing wrong with that, but don’t forget to tell someone where you are going.
 Or perhaps it’s apart of your workout routine to go trail running.
 Either way, it’s a good idea to let someone know where you will be hiking.
 A quick text to a friend or family member could save your life if the unfortunate happens.
 If I was hiking alone the day I suffered from heat exhaustion I don’t know what I would have done.
 No one passed us while I was resting on the trail.

 Invest in a good pair of hiking shoes

-Some of the more difficult trails I would suggest a good pair of cross trainers or trail shoes such as Merrell Moab 2 WP.
-You may not think waterproof when hiking in Arizona, but there are plenty of trails that follow or cross creeks and rivers.
+For some of the more difficult trails I would suggest a good pair of cross trainers or trail shoes.
+Merrell Moab 2 WP are a good choice.
+There are plenty of trails that follow or cross creeks and rivers and you want to keep your feet dry.
 Better safe than sorry.

 WATER WATER WATER